PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcode-descriptions.md

 | `amomaxu.w`      | `Load word from address in rs1 into rd, find maximum of rd and rs2, write the result to the address in rs1 (unsigned)`           |
 : RV32A - "RV32A Standard Extension for Atomic Instructions"

+Detailed here are the atomic instruction set extensions for the 32-bit RISC-V architecture, providing concurrency control primitives essential for synchronization in multi-threaded environments.

 | instruction name | instruction description                                                                                                          |
 |------------------|:---------------------------------------------------------------------------------------------------------------------------------|
 | `lr.d`           | `Load double word from address in rs1, place the sign-extended result in rd and register a reservation on the memory word`       |